Krrish3398/Personalized-Cancer-Diagnosis/README.md

 # Constraints:

-1.Interpretability.
+* Interpretability.

-2.Class probabilities are needed.
+* Class probabilities are needed.

-3.Penalize the errors in class probabilites => Metric is Log-loss.
+* Penalize the errors in class probabilites => Metric is Log-loss.

-4.No Latency constraints.
+* No Latency constraints.

 # Results
 ![alt text](https://github.com/Krrish3398/Personalized-Cancer-Diagnosis/blob/master/Result.png)

- From the above table Logistic Regresion(using tfidf vectorizer) gives better results (Log-Loss = 0.97 for test) and the percentage of missclassified points = 34%.
+ * From the above table Logistic Regresion(using tfidf vectorizer) gives better results (Log-Loss = 0.97 for test) and the percentage of missclassified points = 34%.
- LR with countvectorizer also gave test log loss=0.98
+ * LR with countvectorizer also gave test log loss=0.98